-Do employers care about your mental health?
+Does your employer care about your mental health?

-Do you feel that they care more about business results than the mental health of the people they manage?
+Or do you feel that they care more about business results than the mental health of the people they manage?

 What do you think your boss would say if you sent an email saying you were having a mental health sick day?
 Would they respond kindly or would they respond asking for an update on your work!
 In many cases bosses lack empathy towards employees.
+Whilst employees feel they give a lot to their employer.

 Is mental health in your workplace taken as seriously as physical health?